 Because how are we to get behind a film about a bubbly quaran-fling when the coronavirus—or Ms. Rona as the hip gays like to call it (her?)—still very much threatens our very existence on a daily basis?
 In a certain light, Dito at Doon is a perfect reminder that we are (or at least me, personally) not ready to have film studios use our ongoing plight as the backdrop to an uwu-cum-finger-heart romantic comedy.
-Not when tens of thousands catch the virus every day, and not when the all-star freakshow in Malacañang fiddle us over and under their gross, hairy fingers.
+Not when tens of thousands catch the virus every day, and not when the all-star freakshow in Malacañang fiddles us over and under their gross, hairy fingers.

-The film opens with Len (Janine Gutierrez), a character that the film and its squadron of mouthpiece side characters ostensibly malign as being too headstrong or too opinionated.
+The film opens with Len (Janine Gutierrez), a character that the film and its squadron of mouthpiece side characters ostensibly malign as being too headstrong or opinionated.
 To their credit, Len’s POV about people who go outside during the pandemic is, at best, misrepresented (as a writer, I struggle to express myself fully in long-form structured pieces, so I can only imagine how tough it is to accurately convey your message within the constraints of character limits in social media), and at worst, myopic.
-She comes into an online feud with a guy named Caloy (JC Santos), who points out that for people like him, the salt of the earth working-class Filipino, there isn’t really much of a choice.
+She comes into an online feud with a guy named Caloy (JC Santos), who points out that for people like him, the salt-of-the-earth working-class Filipino, there isn’t really much of a choice.
 For a change, this rom-com’s cute-meet isn’t all cute.

 It’s a fine contrast to other rom-coms, a unique note to start off a mostly sprightly film about a virtual infatuation between two people locked down at home.
-This setup, too, is promising and provides Habac plenty of options to tackle the toll that COVID-19 has taken on us.
+This setup, too, is promising and provides Habac with plenty of options to tackle the toll that COVID-19 has taken on us.
 There are some things that Habac & Co. have hit right, and I wish that the film leaned more into these, from having to constantly swat our fears and anxieties to having to quell our thirst for human interaction.
-The film tries to do that in a few ways, most interestingly with its cinematography by Kara Moreno (Edward, Lucid), who frames her subjects inside walls and canvases of furniture, and lights the characters differently to show their constant aloneness and togetherness—their virtual closeness and apartness—during video calls.
+The film tries to do that in a few ways, most interestingly with its cinematography by Kara Moreno (Edward, Lucid), who frames her subjects inside walls and canvases of furniture and lights the characters differently to show their constant aloneness and togetherness—their virtual closeness and apartness—during video calls.

-For the most part though, and to the surprise of literally nobody, the film chooses cuteness rather than bouy on this taxing and very real COVID-19 effect.
+For the most part, though, and to the surprise of literally nobody, the film chooses cuteness rather than bouy on this taxing and very real COVID-19 effect.
 Fair enough.
 Habac and his team clearly know how to pull off cute, anyway.
 That’s largely thanks to Gutierrez and Santos, who share a strong chemistry together and offer their individual characters a kind of vulnerability that makes it easy to relate to them and root for their adorable online romance.
 Watching it, however, leaves such a conflicting feeling.
 There’s nothing cute about the pandemic, especially when the wound isn’t only fresh.
 It’s still open.